. . . the only dog I really knew as a child was my grandmother’s dog, Fluffy, a German Spitz.

 The vet was very understanding and gave me some pills saying they might help him.

 But, of course, the vet was right.
 By the next morning it was apparent that nothing would get better and I began to feel guilty for not putting him out of his misery.

 I called the vet and told him he was right and made arrangements to bring him in.

 I was carrying him wrapped in a small sheet and stayed with him, dry-eyed, while the vet put him to sleep.
 But when it was over, I just bawled.
 There was only one way out of the office – back through the waiting room.
 I was bawling and dragging the sheet after me.
-The poor people in the waiting room clutched their pets to them as the pastiche of high drama of pet owner and empty sheet passed before them.
+The poor people in the waiting room clutched their pets to them as the high drama pastiche of pet owner and empty sheet passed before them.

 If you read a profile of the beagle breed, one of their chief characteristics is being an escape artist.